pchemguy/DllTools/Usage-load_dlls2.md

 permalink: /usage/load-dlls2
 ---

-### Load custom-compiled SQLite DLLs from a user folder
+### Load custom-compiled SQLite DLLs from a user folder using a class module

-Below is a stripped-down version of the SQLiteC class from the SQLiteCAdo library responsible for loading an SQLite DLL with dependencies (DllManagerDemoSQLiteC class in the *DllTools.Manager.Demo* RD Code Explorer folder).
-This class, similar to DllManager, has the predeclared attribute set and employs the Factory/Constructor (Create/Init) pattern.
+This example comes from a separate project, the [SQLiteCAdo VBA][] library, which uses DllManager for loading the SQLite DLL with dependencies.
+Below is a stripped-down version of the SQLiteC class, responsible for the setup/teardown processes (DllManagerDemoSQLiteC class in the *DllTools.Manager.Demo* RD Code Explorer folder).
+The setup is similar to the previous example, except that the calling code instantiates the DllManagerDemoSQLiteC class, which, in turn, instantiates DllManager.

+DllManagerDemoSQLiteC has the predeclared attribute set and employs the Factory/Constructor (Create/Init) pattern.
 For illustrative purposes, only one SQLite function declaration remains in the class.
 Private structure *TObjectState* encapsulates private instance fields (variable `this`), including a reference to a DllManager instance.
-The caller should keep this reference while using the DLL, because DllManager's Class_Terminate calls the FreeLibrary API freeing the loaded library.

-The DllManager factory takes the default DLL path as the first required argument.
-It can be blank for target DLLs located in a preset location within the project folder optionally checked by DllManager.
-The second optional argument specifies the names of the DLLs to be loaded, and if not provided, the Init constructor uses the default values.
-Also, note that the SQLite build used by SQLiteCAdo includes several dependencies.
-In the case of the x32 version, Windows fails to load these dependencies automatically, so an array of DLL names explicitly specifies all DLLs for the x32 environment.

 #### DllManagerDemoSQLiteC.cls